InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

 Resolving with Delayed Instantiation
 ------------------------------------

-In case if getting a dependency requires a lot of computing resources or it rarely is  used one should use a postponed initializaton which is made with class  `Lazy<T>`_.
-Next example shows component ``A`` depends on component ``B`` but gets that dependency via postponed initialization while requesting a property `Lazy<T>.Value`_ for the first time.
+A lazy dependency is not instantiated until its first use.
+This appears where the dependency is infrequently used, or expensive to construct.
+To take advantage of this, use a `Lazy<T>`_ in the constructor.
+Next example shows component ``A`` depends on component ``B`` but gets that dependency via lazy initialization while requesting a property `Lazy<T>.Value`_ for the first time.

 .. code-block:: csharp
    :emphasize-lines: 5,12